Zhang Ci: Conquest of Dai

 In 376, Fu Jian invaded the Tuoba state of Dai after they attacked the Qin's ally, the Tiefu chieftain Liu Weichen.
 Zhang Ci was one of the generals involved in the campaign.
-At the time of the conquest, Dai was troubled by internal strife between its king, Tuoba Shiyiqian and his nephew Tuoba Jin (拓拔斤), who jointly ruled the state with his uncle but was not happy with his restriction of power imposed on him.
-Tuoba Jin incited Shiyiqian's son, Tuoba Shijun (拓拔寔君), to assassinate his father along with his younger brothers, causing many of their concubines and subordinate to flee to Qin and inform them of the situation in Dai.
+At the time of the conquest, Dai was troubled by internal strife between its king, Tuoba Shiyiqian and his nephew Tuoba Jin (拓跋斤), who jointly ruled the state with his uncle but was not happy with his restriction of power imposed on him.
+Tuoba Jin incited Shiyiqian's son, Tuoba Shijun (拓跋寔君), to assassinate his father along with his younger brothers, causing many of their concubines and subordinate to flee to Qin and inform them of the situation in Dai.
 Hearing this, Zhang Ci and Li Rou (李柔) quickly led their forces and capture Yunzhong.
 The fall of Yunzhong threw Dai into an even greater state of chaos, and Dai would be conquered shortly after.
 In c.March 379, Zhang Ci was appointed the Inspector of Bingzhou, replacing Deng Qiang.